A Qualitative Analysis of Common Practices in Annotations: A Taxonomy and Design Space: Real-World Annotation Practices

 \subsection{Data Collected}

-We obtained 8768 images from Google Images using an image scrapping tool~\cite{ohyicong} (see \autoref{fig:coding}).
+Our goal was to collect a large number of charts from diverse applications.
+Therefore, we obtained 8,768 images from Google Images using an image scrapping tool~\cite{ohyicong} (see \autoref{fig:coding}).
+Recognizing the challenge of comprehensively creating search queries covering a wide range of real-world scenarios, we kept our queries as straightforward as possible.
 We used different query keywords following the same pattern, ``\textit{annotated \{chart type\}}'' (e.g., annotated pie chart, annotated scatterplot, annotated histogram, etc.).
-The queries included 15 chart types: \textit{line chart}, \textit{bar chart}, \textit{map}, \textit{scatterplot}, \textit{pie chart}, \textit{bubble chart}, \textit{donut chart}, \textit{area chart}, \textit{treemap}, \textit{histogram}, \textit{dashboard}, \textit{graph} (i.e., node-link diagrams), \textit{gantt chart}, \textit{density map}, and \textit{radar chart}.
-Among the chart types collected, the distribution was not uniform, likely reflecting the popular use of those chart types.
-During our initial evaluations of the images, we removed 1244 duplicate images from the dataset.
-We then removed 4847 based upon additional exclusion criteria, including images with chart types that are not considered in the study, images with charts that are not clearly visible, images with charts without any annotations, and images with charts that do not represent any real data.
-This left a total of 2677 images in the dataset.
+The queries used many common chart types, including \textit{line chart}, \textit{bar chart}, \textit{map}, \textit{scatterplot}, \textit{pie chart}, \textit{bubble chart}, \textit{donut chart}, \textit{area chart}, \textit{treemap}, \textit{histogram}, \textit{graph} (i.e., node-link diagrams), \textit{gantt chart}, \textit{density map}, and \textit{radar chart}.
+From the collected corpus of charts, we observed that the distribution among the chart types was not uniform, likely indicative of their popular use.

+We removed 1,244 duplicate images from the dataset during our initial evaluations of the images.
+We then removed 4,847 based upon additional exclusion criteria, including images with chart types not considered in the study, images with charts that are not clearly visible, images with charts without annotations, and images with charts that do not represent real data.
+This left a total of 2,677 images in the dataset.